 The Bullet Journal has been a bit of a buzz word for a few years now.
 The chances are that you can’t scroll through your Pinterest or Instagram feed and not see something relating to the Bullet Journal.
-And, oh boy, 90% of the images you will see are beautiful – we are talking pristine brush lettering and stunning spread designs with perfectly blended colours – and it is highly likely that will be enough to put you off starting, or persevering with a bullet journal.
+And oh boy, 90% of the images you will see are beautiful – we are talking pristine brush lettering and stunning spread designs with perfectly blended colours – and it is highly likely that will be enough to put you off starting, or persevering with a bullet journal.
 Because that is exactly what happened to me.

-I have been using a bullet journal for almost two years on and off.
+I have been using a bullet journal for almost seven years on and off.
 I say on and off because when I first started my journal I had grand visions of how beautiful it would look, and when I didn’t achieve that I got incredibly frustrated and gave up.
 But after a while I found myself missing my bullet journal, and I realised that what I was actually missing was not all the prettiness but, in fact, the functionality and versatility that a BuJo offers.
 So, I started up again but this time I stripped it back to its bare bones – back to what the creator of the bullet journal, Ryder Carroll, intended it to be:

 The Bullet Journal is a customizable and forgiving organization system.
 It can be your to-do list, sketchbook, notebook, and diary, but most likely, it will be all of the above.
 It will teach you to do more with less.